Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Review Method

 No starting date of the publication time span is defined as hardware QoS features have only recently become available in commodity off-the-shelf server processors.
 Intel's CAT was originally introduced in the Xeon E5-2600 v3 family of processors~\cite{herdrich_cache_2016} which launched in the third quarter of 2014.
 Thus, 2014 serves as a starting date for CAT publications.

-We limit our review to hardware-based control mechanisms even though software-based QoS enforcement approaches have existed for many years~\cite{mittal_survey_2017}.
-Software-based approaches such as page coloring~\cite{taylor_tlb_1990} or MemGuard~\cite{yun_memguard_2013} provide similar functionality to their hardware-based counterparts and have likely inspired the design of the features now implemented in hardware.
-However, the native and purpose-built nature of hardware-level control mechanisms means their utilization is preferable in most cases, which has started to make software-based approaches obsolete.
-Additionally, the implementation specifics of hardware-level control mechanisms mean their areas of applicability and their limitations may vary from software-level approaches.
+We focus our review on hardware-based control mechanisms, despite the long-standing existence of software-based QoS enforcement approaches.
+Software-based methods, such as page coloring~\cite{taylor_tlb_1990} or MemGuard~\cite{yun_memguard_2013}, offer similar functionalities to their hardware counterparts and have likely influenced the design of current hardware features.

+While processor-agnostic software control strategies have their own advantages and use cases, potentially addressing some limitations of current hardware mechanisms, chip manufacturers continue to enhance hardware-level control mechanisms with each new generation~\cite{sohal_closer_2022}.
+This ongoing improvement suggests that the future of QoS enforcement lies in hardware-level mechanisms, which require lower-level control and platform-specific optimizations for optimal performance.
+Therefore, we concentrate on hardware-level control mechanisms in this review.